Funding Comic Western Gothic

 So to recap, that’s: tracking, mixing, mastering, pressing, promoting, marketing, and touring.

-What Will I Get For My Support?
+What Will You Get For Your Support?

 What Are You Doing On Your End?